-The government has formally announced that restaurants with more than 250 employees will now be required to display the calorie content of each meal on their menu in an attempt to tackle obesity.
+The government has formally announced that restaurants with more than 250 employees are now be required to display the calorie content of each meal on their menu in an attempt to tackle obesity.

 As with most government legislation, this has been met with a dichotomy of views, but arguably a flare-up of passion too.

 For us at Fresh Fitness Food, we believe in sustainable nutrition, and nutritional education (which is why we aim to provide you with so many blog posts and webinars!).

 Because of this, we found ourselves to be slightly disappointed in this new legislation, which may be surprising coming from a company that provides bespoke nutrition to thousands on a daily basis.
 But please, hear us out.

 To start with, what is the actual legislation that is being implemented?

 If you haven’t heard, from April 2022, large businesses (classified as those with 250+ employees) will be required to display calorie information on menus and food labels.
 This is allegedly to “help the public make healthier choices when eating out” (Gov.uk, 2021).

 The regulations will impact any business that sells food and/or drink, including but not limited to cafes, restaurants and takeaways, who will need to provide the calorie information of non-prepacked food and soft drinks, at the point of choice.

 As mentioned, this will impact cafes, restaurants and takeaways, meaning that calorie information will be displayed on physical and online menus, but what is not quite so obvious is that this will also be a requirement for food delivery platforms (such as Deliveroo, UberEats and Just Eat) as well (Gov.uk, 2021).